Tight jaw muscles are a pain. Literally.

 TMJ stands for the temporomandibular joint, and TMJD is the disorder that sometimes vexes it.
-The temporomandibular joint is a joint located between the lower jaw and the temporal bone-in front of and below the ear.
+The temporomandibular joint is located between the lower jaw and the temporal bone, in front of and below the ear.
 According to the National Institute of Dental and Craniofacial Research, an estimated 10 million people in the United States experience at least one TMJ disorder.

-There can be many reasons for a TMJ disorder, including an injury, teeth grinding, or inflammation from infection.
-TMJ pain can manifest as tenderness in the jaw, the ear, the face or the neck.
-It can cause difficulty opening the jaw or chewing, and a loud popping sound can be heard.
-It can also cause headaches.
+There can be many reasons for a TMJ disorder, and the tight jaw muscles they cause, including an injury, teeth grinding, or inflammation from infection.
+TMJ pain can manifest as tenderness in the jaw, the ear, the face, or the neck.
+Those tight jaw muscles can cause difficulty opening the jaw or chewing, and a loud popping sound can be heard.
+TMJcan also cause headaches.

 When we're stressed or anxious our muscles tense up.
 Sometimes this tension is in our shoulders and back, sometimes in our neck, and sometimes in our jaws.
-Stress can cause us to clench our teeth unconsciously, or even grind our teeth.
+Stress can make those jaw muscles tight, or cause us to clench our teeth unconsciously, or to grind our teeth.
 This constant tension can cause pain in the jaws and even give us headaches.

 Different types of arthritis can cause pain in the jaw, including both osteoarthritis and rheumatoid arthritis.
-Although osteoarthritis mainly cause pain in the hands, knees and hips, it can also hurt the jaw.
+Although osteoarthritis mainly causes pain in the hands, knees, and hips, it can also hurt the jaw and make jaw muscles tight.
 And people who have rheumatoid arthritis are much more likely to have TMJ symptoms than the average person.

 Although teeth grinding can be a sign of stress or anxiety, it can also be attributed to several other things, including side effects of some medications as well as nervous system disorders.
 In some instances, teeth grinding can cause damage to the teeth and even break them.

-There are many mouth opening exercises that you can do to help loosen a tight jaw.
-To start, open and close your mouth several times as a warm up.
+There are many mouth opening exercises that you can do to help loosen tight jaw muscles.
+To start, open and close your mouth several times as a warm-up.
 Then take hold of your bottom teeth gently with one hand, and slowly pull down on your jaw until you begin to feel pain.
 At that point stop pulling and hold for 30 seconds, and then let your mouth close again.

 As with any exercise, you want to start easy, only doing this three or four times, and then, over time, work your way up to ten or twelve repetitions.

 This stretch uses your tongue to stretch the jaw forward.
 Press your tongue against the roof of your mouth, behind your teeth.
-Then use your tongue to push your top teeth forward and, while doing that, slowly open your mouth.
+Then use your tongue to push your top teeth forward and, while doing that, slowly open your mouth, stretching those tight jaw muscles.
 Stop doing this when you feel pain.
 You can repeat this ten times.

-Put on a happy face and smile as widely as you can, and then open your mouth until you feel pain.
+Put on a happy face and smile as widely as you can to stretch your tight jaw muscles, and then open your mouth until you feel pain.
 Hold in place for ten seconds, then stop.
 Repeat ten times.

 Stand with your back against a wall, and then pull your chin toward the wall (creating an overbite and a double chin).
 Hold for three to five seconds.
 Repeat ten times.

-A mouth guard may be prescribed for you for either teeth grinding or for TMJ.
-Mouth guards are typically worn at night.
+A mouth guard may be prescribed for you for either tooth grinding or TMJ.
+Mouthguards are typically worn at night.
 There are several brands you can buy or you can get a custom one made if your dentist feels that it’s necessary.

 TMJ & Sleep Therapy Centre of Raleigh-Durham